jdalrymple/node-hg-plus/README.md

 ### HgRepo([options],[pythonPath]) {

 HgRepo instance.

+Mercurial repository wrapper to handle all the sub functions for mecurial repositories such as: init,commit,add,push,pull,rename and merge

 Note: These are only created through Hg.clone or Hg.create

 | Argument      | Description           | Type     | Required | Default           |